A roadshow is the perfect opportunity to spread your brand’s message to a wide-ranging audience in a fun and interactive way.

 From content to promotion to measuring success post-event, every detail should be thought of and accounted for.
 When planning a roadshow, consider what can go wrong will eventually go wrong - you must have contingency plans.
 Yes, that’s ‘plans’ plural.

-Whether a speaker calls in sick, technical difficulties strike, the venue is suddenly closed, catering falls through or a guest gets sick (hopefully not this one), you should have already thought of all the little things that could go wrong and have a back-up plan prepared.
+Whether a speaker calls in sick, technical difficulties strike, the venue is suddenly closed, catering falls through or a guest gets sick, you should have already thought of all the little things that could go wrong and have a back-up plan prepared.

 Remember to overestimate your necessary resources.
 Nothing can slow down a roadshow like being unprepared for your guests.
 Make sure you have enough food for everyone and that amenities (toilets, trashcans, giveaways) are overstocked.
 If your guests are traveling, help them arrange accommodations.